 Regular sewing notions:

-you will need a small button, special stretch or ballpoint needle for your serger, coordinating thread, etc.
+you will need a small button, a special stretch or ballpoint needle for your serger, coordinating thread, etc.

 ✅ Related tutorial: The Ultimate Guide to Stretch Sewing Machine Needles